 ARCADIS submitted the Downstream Areas Data Assessment Report to the ADEQ on October 11, 2013.
 A revised report (Revision 1) was submitted on November 1, 2013, to incorporate comments received from ADEQ and the Arkansas Game and Fish Commission (AGFC) on October 24, 2013.
 The second revised report (Revision 2) was submitted on November 8, 2013, to incorporate the final laboratory data validation results.
 The third revised report (Revision 3) was submitted on December 2, 2013, to incorporate a second round of comments received from ADEQ and AGFC on November 19, 2013.
-This current report (Revision 4) incorporates results from sampling that was conducted after the October 11, 2013 submittal, as well as additional comments received from ADEQ on December 13, 2013.
+This fourth revised report (Revision 4) was submitted on January 17, 2014, and incorporates results from sampling that was conducted after the October 11, 2013 submittal, as well as additional comments received from ADEQ on December 13, 2013.
+This current report (Revision 5) incorporates additional comments received from ADEQ on February 19, 2014.